vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 **Note**: After executing the build look at the console output and make note of the fact that the credential user name and password are masked when output via the echo command.

-# Exercise 1.4
+# Exercise 1.5 - Parameters

-In **Exercise 1.4** we will alter our pipeline to accept external input in the form of a Parameter.
+In **Exercise 1.5** we will alter our pipeline to accept external input in the form of a Parameter.

 At the top of your pipeline insert the following block of code between the ```environment``` and ```stages``` blocks: